ludon89/dolidev/test/manual/plan.md

 - Create n sales with cash from Takepos with full payment
 - Create n sales with cheque from Takepos with full payment
 - Close the cash control for the day
-- Try to make another sale for the same day.
+- Try to make another sale for the same day => Should fails

 ***** 4)